Sathi Leelavathi (1995 film): Production

-The initial plot of Sathi Leelavathi revolved around two men fighting over a woman, with one of the them being the antagonist.
+The initial plot of Sathi Leelavathi revolved around two men fighting over a woman, with one of them being the antagonist.
 Raja, who had grown weary of being typecast in "soft" roles, readily accepted Balu Mahendra's offer to portray the antagonist to break the stereotype, but deep into pre-production, Kamal Haasan felt this premise had been "done-to-death", and according to Raja, "From a bad guy, I became the extreme good guy".
 Jayaram was initially offered the lead role but his unavailability meant that the team finalised Ramesh Aravind.
-Kovai Sarala was signed to portray the role of Palani after great debate.
-While Haasan wanted her in the film, Mahendra was hesitant.
-Haasan waited for Sarala for six months and brought her on board the film.
-Sarala later said that Mahendra was delighted that she was part of the film and that he felt bad for initially having doubts in her ability.
+Haasan, who was supposed to appear only in four scenes, was attracted by the story and took on an important role.
+Rohini was Mahendra's choice for the role of Palani, although Haasan wanted Kovai Sarala.
+Mahendra objected, but Haasan remained adamant, and the director gave in.
+According to Sarala, post-release Mahendra was delighted that she was part of the film and that he felt bad for initially doubting her ability.
 Haasan speaks Kongu Tamil in the film, which he was said to have learned from Sarala.
 The film was loosely inspired by 1989 American film She-Devil, but does not depict the female lead trying to establish her own identity at the cost of her husband's.